WHS-FRC-3467/2020_robot/README.md

     void runTracking() - run Shooter Wheel at speed commanded by Limelight tracking

     boolean isWheelAtSpeed() - return TRUE when wheel is equal to target, or within tolerance

-    void shootPCatSpeed() - If Wheel is at target speed, run the Shooter Gate long enough to release one ball to Shooter

-    void shootPC() - Regardless of Wheel speed, run the Shooter Gate long enough to release one ball to Shooter

     updateNTEs() - update this subsystem's member variables that are linked to the Network Tables